When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Long Does Spray Paint Take to Dry?

-• On Metal: Applying a thin coat of spray paint on metal will cause it to be dry to the touch in about 10 minutes.
+• On Metal: Metal is non-porous.
+A thin coat should be dry to the touch in about 10 minutes.

 Does Paint Dry Faster in Heat or Cold?